-Welcome to the second in the series of A portrait of Thame where this time I visited the awesome high street butchers Newitts of Thame.
-This behind the scenes look at how the the portrait was taken accompanies the article on the Thame Hub website.
+Welcome to the second in the series of A portrait of Thame, where this time I visited the awesome high street butchers Newitt’s of Thame.
+This behind-the-scenes looks at how the portrait was taken for the Thame Hub website.

-Newitts of Thame is conveniently located in the High Street close to the town hall and is easily the stand out shop front on their part of the street.
-When I arrived for the portrait the shop was incredibly busy with many impressive looking cuts of meat being sold to the hungry shoppers of Thame along with some of Newitts famous sausage rolls.
+Newitt’s of Thame is conveniently located in the High Street close to the town hall and is easily the stand-out shop front on their part of the street.
+When I arrived for the portrait, the shop was incredibly busy with many impressive-looking cuts of meat being sold to Thame’s hungry shoppers and some of Newitts’ famous sausage rolls.

 Upon looking at the interior of the shop, it became clear that the best place to take this image would be with Tom behind the counter.
-I wanted to portray and leave the viewer in no doubt that this is a butchers and felt the best way to do this was to position Tom in front of the meat cabinet whilst he also showed off one Newitts finest cuts of meat.
+I wanted to portray and leave the viewer in no doubt that this is a butcher’s and felt the best way to do this was to position Tom in front of the meat cabinet whilst he also showed off one of Newitts’ finest cuts of meat.

 Back at the studio, the edit was fairly simple to do.
-A quick tweak of the White Balance to neutral (those shop lights were giving a horrible colour cast), a little image crop and a levels adjustment later the image was ready to send off to both Tom and Thame Hub.
+A quick tweak of the White Balance to neutral (those shop lights gave a horrible colour cast), a little image crop and a levels adjustment later, the image was ready to send off to Tom and Thame Hub.
 The minimal amount of editing fits with my philosophy of ‘get it right in camera’.

-All in all, I loved meeting Tom, visiting Newitts of Thame and creating another image in the A portrait of Thame series.
+I loved meeting Tom, visiting Newitt’s of Thame and creating another image in the A portrait of Thame series.

 I welcome comments below.
 For more of my work, please have a look at my dog photography and cat photography galleries by following the links.